subhojit777/imag/doc/src/09020-changelog.md

       dates and date-time start/stop times.
     * `libimagnotes` does not longer wrap store types but extend them.
     * `imag-notes` uses positional arguments now.
+    * `libimagentrylist` does not export a CLI helper module anymore.

 * Stats